sematext/docs/docs/tags/common-schema.md

-title: Tags Common Schema
+title: Sematext Common Schema
-description: The following tags are treated as special in Sematext Cloud and cannot be used as custom tag, App agent YAMLs and as custom fields in logs.
+description: The following tags are treated as special in Sematext Cloud and cannot be used as custom tags or in App agent YAMLs.
 They are used to correlate data across multiple Apps.

-Tags are sent by the Sematext Agent as part of every every data point or log line and they are shown in UI as filters.
+Tags are sent by the Sematext Agent as part of every every data point or log event and they are shown in UI as filters.

-The following tags are treated as special in Sematext Cloud and cannot be used as custom tags, App agent YAMLs and as custom fields in logs.
-They are used to correlate data across multiple Apps.
+The following tags should not be used as [custom tags](./custom-tags) or in in [App agent](../agents/sematext-agent/app-agent/) YAMLs.

 ## Logs Tags